 Take a snooze

 And after your lunch, head back to your hotel or apartment in Malaga for a siesta.
-Don’t feel guilty at sleeping for a good hour in the day – everyone else is taking an afternoon nap.
+Don’t feel guilty about sleeping for a good hour in the day – everyone else is taking an afternoon nap.
 Now you can see why small shops shut at lunchtime and hardly anyone is out on the streets – they’re all asleep!

 To ease the hot weather in Malaga, make sure you drink enough.
 One of the best and healthiest ways is to drink gazpacho.
 This cold tomato soup, thin enough to drink, comes packed with vitamins, minerals and a dash of salt as well as water.
 Or try the typically Malaga version, porra antequerana, slightly thicker but just as hydrating.
 Or try a delicious juice – we like those in La Bella Julieta in Puerta Nueva, Santa Coffee in Plaza Enrique Herrero and Bunchit on Calle Alhondiga and Alcazabilla.

 And while you’re at the table, try these other typical things to eat in Malaga too.